skillrepos/k8s-dev-v2/codespace-labs.md

 2. The service for the webapp (roar-web) is the one we would access in the browser to see the application.
 But notice that it is of type ClusterIP.
 This type of service is intended for access within the cluster, meaning we can't access it directly.
 To access it, we need to forward the port to a port on the host machine.
 Find the port that the svc is using internally by looking under "PORT(S)" column in the output from step 1.
 Should be "8089".

 3. We can forward this port to the host system with a "kubectl" command.
-In the other different terminal session ( you can stop the watch in the other terminal with a Ctrl-C and use that one ), run the command below to forward the port from the service to a port on the host system.
+In the second/right different terminal session, run the command below to forward the port from the service to a port on the host system.
 The " :" syntax will let Kubernetes find an unused port.
 Alternatively, we could supply a specific port to forward to.

 ```
 k port-forward svc/roar-web :8089 &
 ```

-4. You should see a pop-up in your codespace that informs that `(i) Your application running on port 8089 is available.` and gives you a button to click on to `Open in browser`.
+4. You should see a pop-up in your codespace that informs that `(i) Your application running on port <some number> is available.` and gives you a button to click on to `Open in browser`.
 Click on that button.
-(If you don't see the pop-up, you can also switch to the `PORTS` tab at the top of the terminal, select the row with `8089`, and right-click and select `View in browser`.)
+(If you don't see the pop-up, you can also switch to the `PORTS` tab at the top of the terminal, select the row with `8089`, and right-click and select `Open in browser`.)

 ![Port pop-up](./images/advk8s6.png?raw=true "Port pop-up")